Logs List¶

 Formatting Configuration¶

-- Display as Content: e.g.,
+- Display as Content: Input the replacement display content (e.g., **).

 Log Color Highlighting¶

-Single-line Log Expansion and Copy¶
+Single Log Line Expansion and Copy¶

 Multi-line Log Browsing¶